muthusethu/slimshield/README.md

 **SlimShield** is a powerful CLI tool by [ItsCloudHub](https://itscloudhub.com) that helps DevOps and platform engineers:

 - ✅ Scan Dockerfiles or Docker images for security vulnerabilities and misconfigurations using [Trivy](https://github.com/aquasecurity/trivy)
 - ✅ Suggest minimal base images (`slim`, `alpine`, etc.) to optimize container size and security
+- ✅ Detect hardcoded secrets and sensitive ENV variables
+- ✅ Generate detailed JSON/HTML reports for audits
+- ✅ Fail builds if secrets are found (for CI/CD)
 - ✅ Easily integrate into local dev workflows or CI/CD pipelines

 ---